watch-devtube/contrib/README.md

 ## How to remove a video

 Just create an entry in **[ignored.yml](https://github.com/watch-devtube/contrib/edit/master/ignored.yml)** and explain why you think the video should be removed.

-## How to tag a video

-When a new video is being ingested, DevTube tries to determine tags automatically by matching the video's description to a list of pre-defined tags.
-The process is called auto-tagging.
-You can add new tags to **[tags.yml](https://github.com/watch-devtube/contrib/edit/master/tags.yml).**

-> When you add a new tag, videos will be iterated through and tagged during the next crawling session.
-It might take up to a week.
-If you want tag to appear on a videos faster, tag each video manually (see [How to edit an existing video](#how-to-edit-an-existing-video)).

 ## How to add a speaker